mpv5129/SCP-Character-Extraction/index.md

 ## Instructions
 - Please Read the Story
-- Enter the number of characters in the story
-- Input chracters name and describe them
+- Input chracters name and describe them (characters can be objects)

 ## Mr. Life and Mr. Death